nodejs/node/doc/api/net.md

   must be a value between `0` and `32`.
 For IPv6, this must be between `0` and `128`.
 * `type` {string} Either `'ipv4'` or `'ipv6'`. **Default:** `'ipv4'`.
+* Returns: {boolean}

-Removes a rule to block a range of IP addresses specified as a subnet mask.
+Returns `true` if a rule to block the given IP subnet was removed.

 ### `blockList.check(address[, type])`
 <!-- YAML